Toymaker Lego teams up with Chinese internet giant Tencent

 It also includes LEGO BOOST - a building and coding set that lets children turn their brick creations into moving objects - and will explore developing a joint social network for children in China.

-Tencent is Asia’s most valuable company with a market capitalisation of $537 billion (£389 billion).
+Tencent is Asia’s most valuable company with a market capitalisation of $537 billion.

 Last year, Mattel struck deals with Chinese e-commerce giant Alibaba Group Holding Ltd and online content developer BabyTree to sell interactive learning products based on its Fisher-Price toys.